kaustavdm/forge-messaging-reimagined/RUNBOOK.md

 3. A smartphone with RCS capabilities for testing.
 4. Basic understanding of Twilio Messaging APIs and Messaging Services.
 5. The REST API client of your choice.
 This workshop uses Postman.
+    - If using Postman, download the [Postman collection](./Twilio%20Forge-%20Messaging%20Reimagined.postman_collection.json) and the [Postman environment](./Forge-%20Messaging%20Reimagined.postman_environment.json) files and import them in Postman.
 5. Node.js (current stable / LTS) installed on your machine.
 6. Your code editor of choice.
 7. The [ngrok](https://ngrok.com/) tunneling service (or other tunneling service).